Sixteen years of Collaborative Learning through Active Sense-making in Physics (CLASP) at UC Davis: Measurements of student learning and transfer

 \subsection{Conceptual understanding of force and motion}

-The Force Concept Inventory (pre-test at beginning of 7A and post-test at the end of 7B) was given to four different groups of students (total of 898 students) in 1999-2001 resulting in an average pretest score of 31\% correct and an average normalized gain of 0.39 $\pm$ 0.01.
-It is probably not surprising that this is well above the range associated by Hake\cite{Hake} with traditional courses and in the middle of the range of “interactive engagement” courses.
+For almost two decades, the Force Concept Inventory (FCI), a multiple-choice exam focusing on Newton's laws, has been a standard way for the physics education research community to measure student conceptual learning gains in introductory physics courses.\cite{Hest92} The Force Concept Inventory (pre-test at beginning of CLASP A and post-test at the end of CLASP B) was given to four different groups of students (total of 898 students) in 1999-2001 resulting in an average pretest score of 31\% correct and an average normalized gain of 0.39 $\pm$ 0.01.
+It is probably not surprising that this is well above the range associated by Hake\cite{Hake} with traditional courses and in the middle of the range of ``interactive engagement'' courses.
+The FCI was never administered to the Physics 5 class, but we have no reason to assume that the class differs from other traditional lecture-based classes, which have gains of $0.24 \pm 0.03$.
+The normalized gain in CLASP is especially noteworthy, because only 1/3 of the second quarter (about 3.3 weeks) is devoted to motion, forces, Newton's laws, and linear momentum.